Owbird/Yt-Mgr/README.md

 ![demo](assets/ss.png)

-A Simple Website to download YouTube videos in different formats with playlist support
+A Simple Website to download YouTube videos, audio, and captions with playlist support

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).